 The Heritage & Education Centre Library has a complete collection of the Lloyd’s Register of Yachts 1878 to 1980, and Lloyd’s Register of Classed Yachts 1981 to 1996, 1999, 2000, 2002.
 This is an annual Register, which lists British and Foreign yachts classed by Lloyd’s Register, yachts belonging to subscribers to Lloyd’s Register publications and certain other yachts above a specified size.

 Contrary to popular belief, Lloyd’s Register and Lloyd’s of London are two completely separate organisations, with only the origin of our names in common.
-Both organisations owe their name and foundation to a seventeenth century coffee house owned by Edward Lloyd and located in great Tower Street.
+Both organisations owe their name and foundation to a seventeenth century coffee house owned by Edward Lloyd and located in Great Tower Street.
+Find out more about our history in our online webinar.